Federal government contract types come in various forms. One of the most complex types is the cost-reimbursement contract.

 - Contractors may not exceed the target price without first consulting with the contracting officer.

-Government contracting agencies should use reimbursable contracts when the requirements are not defined to the extent that a fixed-price contract is not feasible.
+Government contracting agencies should use cost reimbursable contracts when the requirements are not defined to the extent that a fixed-price contract is not feasible.
 The contracting officer must document the source selection record to justify her reasons for using a cost-reimbursable contract.
 See additional FAR Provisions.

 In a cost-reimbursable contract, both the government and the contract set target costs.
 This way a contractor has some level expectation when performing the contract.

-What are the Types of Reimbursement Contracts?
+What are the Various Contract Types of Government Reimbursemetn Contracts?

 - Cost plus fixed fee